Safe Online Bid Optimization with Return on Investment and Budget Constraints: Theoretical Guarantees

+Some comments are in order.
+The above results state that if we allow a violation of at most $\psi$ of the ROI constraint and of $\phi$ of the budget one, the result provided in Theorem~\ref{thm:inapprox} can be circumvented.

-Notice that the magnitude of the violation $\psi$ increases linearly in the maximum number of clicks $n_{max}$ and $\sum_{j=1}^N v_j$, that, in its turn, increases linearly in the number of sub-campaigns $N$.
-This suggests that in large instances this value may be large.
-However, in practice, the maximum number of clicks of a sub-campaign $n_{\max}$ is a sublinear function in the optimal budget $\beta_{opt}$, and usually it goes to a constant as the budget spent goes to infinity.
+Notice that the magnitude of the violation $\psi$ required in Theorem~\ref{thm:gcbsaferelaxboth} increases linearly in the maximum number of clicks $n_{max}$ and $\sum_{j=1}^N v_j$, that, in turn, increases linearly in the number of sub-campaigns $N$.
+This suggests that in large instances, this value may be large.
+However, in practice, the maximum number of clicks of a sub-campaign $n_{\max}$ is a sublinear function in the optimal budget $\beta_{opt}$, and usually, it goes to a constant as the budget spent goes to infinity.
 Moreover, the number of sub-campaigns $N$ usually depends on the budget, \emph{i.e.}, the budget planned by the business units is linear in the number of sub-campaigns.
 As a result, $\beta_{opt}$ is of the same order of $\sum_{j=1}^N v_j$, and therefore, since $n_{max}$ is sublinear in $\beta_{opt}$ and $\sum_{j=1}^N v_j$ is of the order of $\beta_{opt}$, the final expression of $\psi$ is sub-linear in $\beta_{opt}$.
-This means that the lower bound to $\psi$ to satisfy the assumption needed by Theorem~\ref{thm:gcbsaferelaxother} goes to zero as $\beta_{opt}$ increases.
+This means that the value of $\psi$ to satisfy the assumption needed by Theorem~\ref{thm:gcbsaferelaxboth} goes to zero as $\beta_{opt}$ increases.

-We can derive a similar result in the case in which we \emph{a priori} know that the ROI constraint is not active at the optimal solution.
-In particular, we state the following. \begin{restatable}[\alg{}$(0, \phi)$ pseudo-regret and safety with tolerance]{thm}{gcbsaferelax} When